How Justin Bieber Turned Into A Notorious Bad Boy

 2008: Bieber sang for L.A.
 Reid of Island Def Jam Music Group.
 Reid signed Bieber to Island Records, resulting in a joint venture between RBMG and Island Records.

-2009: Bieber released his first extended play, 'My World.'
-It certified Platinum in the U.S. and Double Platinum in both Canada and the U.K. The kid was a hit.

-2010: Bieber became the most-searched-for celebrity on the Internet.
-He became the most-viewed music video on YouTube and accounted for 3% of all traffic on Twitter.
+2010: That summer, Bieber became the most-searched-for celebrity on the Internet.
+He became the most-viewed music video on YouTube and accounted for three per cent of all traffic on Twitter.

-2010: Bieber publicly goes through puberty and is forced to address his changing voice: 'It cracks.
-Like every teenage boy, I'm dealing with it and I have the best vocal coach in the world. (...)
-Some of the notes I hit on 'Baby' I can't hit anymore.
-We have to lower the key when I sing live.'

 2011: Bieber and and girlfriend Selena Gomez go public with their romance at the Vanity Fair Oscar after-party.

-2011: The film 'Justin Bieber: Never Say Never' was released on February 11.
-Directed by Jon Chu, it's a 3-D part-biopic, part-concert film that raked in $US12.4 million opening day and has since earned $US98.5 million worldwide.

-2011: Bieber was ranked No. 2 on the Forbes list of Best-Paid Celebrities under 30, having earned $US53 million in a 12-month period.
+2011: Bieber was ranked No. 2 on the Forbes list of Best-Paid Celebrities under 30, having earned $53 million in a 12-month period.

 2012: Bieber was pulled over on the Ventura Freeway for driving at a speed of over 100 miles per hour.